j-c-h-e-n-g/docker-pyethereum/README.md

 docker-pyethereum
 -----------------

 In an ideal world you'd just install things and they would work!
+I have suffered for you, the internet.
+The hordes of folks who want ot install pyethereum!

-This will install dependecies needed to run the python implementation of ethereum.
+Basically this installs dependecies needed to run the python implementation of ethereum.

 You should see this output if you run `python2.7 /tmppyethereum/eth.py`: